-Almost Identical Specimens
+Almost Identical Examples

 Too Many from the Same Dies

-Large Hoards with Insufficient Die Variations
+Large Hoards With Insufficient Die Variations

 No Previous Die History